Aminata Haidara

-Aminata Haidara (born 13 May 1997) is an Ivorian professional women's football midfielder who plays for ALG in the Turkish Super League.
+Aminata Haidara (born 13 May 1997) is an Ivorian professional women's football midfielder who plays for Beşiktaş in the Turkish Super League.
 She was part of the Ivorian squad for the 2015 FIFA Women's World Cup.

 Club career

 Haidara was a member of Onze Sœurs de Gagnoa in 2014–15.

 She played two seasons in 2019 and 2020 for FK Niva-Belcard Grodno in the Belarusian Premier League and the Belarusian Women's Cup.

 In October 2022, she moved to Turkey, and signed with Hatayspor to play in the 2022–23 Women's Super League.

 She transferred to the Istanbul-based club Fatih Vatan in the second half of the season.
 She remained in the club the next season.
 For the 2024–25 Turkish Super League season, she moved to Gaziantep and joined ALG.

 International career

 As a member of the Ivory Coast national team, Haidara took part at the 2015 FIFA Women's World Cup.